You have just been invited to Teamwork Desk as an agent, so now it's time to get set up and start answering tickets!

 Viewing and replying

-Having explored the dashboard and your starred inbox, let's get to work on the core aspect of your workflow - tickets!
+Having explored the Home area and your starred inbox, let's get to work on the core aspect of your workflow - tickets!

 Every inbox you have access to, along with its associated tickets, can be accessed through the site-level Tickets area.

 The Inboxes section of the navigation pane on the left is grouped by inbox.
 At the top of the list, you will see your Starred Inboxes view (as described earlier) followed by a My Tickets section which holds tickets specifically assigned to you across all inboxes.